William Sawtrey

-William Sawtrey, also known as William Salter (died March 1401) was an English Roman Catholic priest and Lollard martyr.
+William Sawtrey, also known as William Salter (died March 1401) was an English priest and Lollard martyr.
 He was executed for heresy.

 Sawtrey was born in Norfolk, England.
 He was a follower of John Wycliffe, the leader of an early reformation movement called Lollardy.

 Sawtrey's association with Lollardy

 Sawtrey was a priest at two Norfolk churches, St Margaret's in Lynn and Tilney.
 (Note: There are two villages with parish churches in Norfolk called Tilney, Tilney All Saints and Tilney St Lawrence, and it is unclear which this one was.)

 He preached and endorsed Lollard beliefs, including the rejection of Catholic saints and the sacrament of Eucharist.
 Of the latter, he claimed that "after the consecration [of the host] by the priest there remaineth true material bread" (Trevelyan 334).

 As a result of spreading these views, Sawtrey was taken to Henry le Despenser on 30 April 1399.
 Le Despenser, at the time the Bishop of Norwich, ordered an examination of Sawtrey.
 The examination lasted for two days, held at the Bishop's palace, South Elmham Hall.
 Sawtrey's examiners claimed that he rejected free will, and that he did not believe in venerating images and embarking on pilgrimages.
 He was therefore charged with heresy and held in an episcopal prison.
 A mound was being prepared for the lollard on nearby Greshaw Green, a nearby large common.
 As this would provide a suitable site for the burning of a heretic, lollard scholar Maureen Jurkowski, has suggested that this may have persuaded Sawtrey to secure his release by denouncing Lollardy.
 He abjured privately at first, but then publicly in Lynn on 25 May 1399.
 He appeared before le Despenser in St John's Hospital, Lynn, the next day, and swore on the Gospels that he would never again preach Lollardy.
 He also promised to never hear confession without a license from le Despenser.
 His abjuration was repeated in the Bishop's Chapel, South Elmham several days later.